juanmanuel0963/golang_aws_terraform_jenkins/README.md

 &#x2022; Sending data from RESTful method to client and from client to server with Postgresql database persistence.

-We will create two EC2 instances to expose gRPC microservices using the following Terraform instructions.

 ## Setting up gRPC Server

+We will create an EC2 instance to expose gRPC server-side microservices using the following Terraform instructions.

 <a href="main.tf" target="_blank">main.tf</a>